sitsirK/r8q-arch/README.md

   drop-in and gdm autologin.
 Switch back with `systemctl disable sddm && systemctl enable gdm`.
 - A tty1 autologin profile that starts **sway** on the GPU is kept as a second fallback.

-### The CPU wedge (`tmpfiles.d/50-r8q-cpuidle.conf`)

-Until this was found, the phone would stop dead under sustained rendering.
-It is not a display or GPU fault: **cpu7 enters the `cpu-sleep-1-0` power-collapse state and never comes back out**, so every later `kick_all_cpus_sync()` — the BPF JIT's text poking hits this constantly via systemd's cgroup BPF — blocks forever waiting for a core that will not answer even an NMI.
-RCU says so directly, reporting cpu7 with an *even* dynticks counter (`idle=…/0x4000000000000000`), meaning it believes that core is idle.

-The tell is distinctive: **the kernel keeps answering ICMP while userspace stops entirely** — ping stays at ~2 ms but `sshd` cannot emit its version banner.
-The workaround disables idle `state1` on cpus 4-7 only; cpus 0-3 use a different state and keep their power collapse.
-Same family as the s2idle hard reset — this SoC's low-power paths are not trustworthy under mainline.

 ### Touchscreen

 The STM **FTS5CU56A** touch controller sits on `i2c5` (`qupv3_se5`), powered by